-8.1 For 2018-19 we are revising the way in which we categorise our assurance levels.
-The previous and revised definitions (of equivalent value) are shown below for information:
+8.1 For 2019/20 we categorise our assurance levels, using the following definitions:

-Previous definitions and categories Revised definitions and categories Full assurance: There is a sound system of internal control which is adequately designed to meet the service's objectives and is effective in that controls are being consistently applied.
+Assurance categories and definitions

 Substantial assurance: the framework of control is adequately designed and/ or effectively operated.
-Substantial assurance: There is a generally sound system of internal control, adequately designed to meet the service's objectives, and controls are generally being applied consistently.
-However some weakness in the design and/ or inconsistent application of controls put the achievement of particular objectives at risk.

 Moderate assurance: the framework of control is adequately designed and/ or effectively operated overall, but some action is required to enhance aspects of it and/ or ensure that it is effectively operated throughout the service, system or process.
-Limited assurance: Weaknesses in the design and/ or inconsistent application of controls put the achievement of the service's objectives at risk.

 Limited assurance: there are some significant weaknesses in the design and/ or operation of the framework of control that put the achievement of the service, system or process' objectives at risk.
-No assurance: Weaknesses in control and/ or consistent non-compliance with controls could result/ has resulted in failure to achieve the service's objectives.

 No assurance: there are some fundamental weaknesses in the design and/ or operation of the framework of control that could result in failure to achieve the service, system or process' objectives.

-8.2 In December we provided an opinion of substantial assurance over the adequacy and effectiveness of the controls operating within the Accounts Payable system.
-Under the revised assurance categories this would have been reported as moderate assurance.
-Similarly, the full assurance provided in relation to Treasury management arrangements would now be reported as substantial assurance.